pace-neutrons/resolution_functions/docs/source/howtos/programmatic_query.rst

 'TOSCA'

 This method returns both the list of versions available for the instrument, and the default version for that instrument.
-Though, if the instrument being searched for is an alias for a particular version of an instrument, that version is returned instead of the default version:
+If the instrument being searched for is an alias for a particular version of an instrument, that version is returned instead of the default version: